George Thesiger: First World War

-At the outbreak of the First World War, Thesiger and his men were still in India and so did not arrive in Europe until December 1914 when the campaign in France was already well advanced.
-In May 1915 he was promoted to (temporary) Brigadier-General and given command of the 2nd Infantry Brigade serving in the trenches during the spring of 1915, where he was again mentioned in dispatches.
-On 27 August 1915, due to the shortage of senior officers, Thesiger was again promoted to (temporary) Major-General and placed in charge of the 33rd Division, one of the new Kitchener Divisions.
-He was only in this position for just over a week when on 8 September 1915, he was again transferred to the 9th (Scottish) Division, another new division which he would command during the opening of the battle of Loos.
+At the outbreak of the First World War in the summer of 1914, Thesiger and his men were still in India and so did not arrive in Europe until December 1914 when the campaign in France was already well advanced.
+In May 1915 he was promoted to (temporary) brigadier general and given command of the 2nd Infantry Brigade, part of the 1st Division, serving in the trenches during the spring of 1915, where he was again mentioned in despatches.

+On 27 August, due to the shortage of experienced senior officers, Thesiger was again promoted, this time to the (temporary) rank of major general, and placed in charge of the 33rd Division, one of the new divisions of Kitchener's Army created just the year before, then undergoing training in Britain.
+He was only in this position for just over a week when on 8 September 1915, he was again transferred to command another division, the 9th (Scottish), another division of Kitchener’s Army, which was then serving in France and which he would command during the opening of the forthcoming battle of Loos.

-Two days after the battle opened, Thesiger's division was suffering heavy casualties and reports were reaching divisional headquarters that the 73rd Infantry Brigade was on the verge of breaking.
+Two days after the battle opened towards the end of the month, Thesiger's division was suffering heavy casualties and reports were reaching divisional headquarters that the 73rd Infantry Brigade was on the verge of breaking.
 Thesiger immediately departed for the front line to investigate the situation with his divisional staff and was touring a trench at Fosse 8 opposite the Hohenzollern Redoubt when the German artillery opened fire on the British positions.
-One of the first shells fired exploded directly in the trench occupied by the 26th Brigade where the party was sheltering, instantly killing Major General Thesiger and his aides Major Le Mottee and Lieutenant Burney.
+One of the first shells fired exploded directly in the trench occupied by the 26th Infantry Brigade where the party was sheltering, instantly killing Major General Thesiger and his aides, Major Le Mottee and Lieutenant Burney.
 None of their bodies were removed from the battlefield as fighting continued for another day and consequently only Burney's remains were recovered some time later.
-General Thesiger's name is amongst the 20,000 recorded on the Loos Memorial to the missing.
+Major General Thesiger's name is amongst the 20,000 recorded on the Loos Memorial to the missing.